dolphindb/release/1.10/README.md

 * Can use top/limit 0 or an invalid where condition such as 1=0 in a SQL query to generate an empty table. (**1.10.4**)
 * Added configuration parameters 'remoteHost' and 'remotePort'.
 If these parameters are specified, DolphinDB program can be started as a terminal for a remote server. (**1.10.4**)
 * Allow filtering the columns of a matrix with a lambda function. (**1.10.5**)
+* Added mathematical functions `integral` and `derivative` for calculating integrals and derivatives. (**1.10.6**)
+* Added function `getEnv` to get OS environment variables.
+For example, under Linux environment, getEnv("PATH") will return the value of the system environment variable `PATH`. (**1.10.6**)
+* Added function `conditionalFilter(X,condition,filterMap)`.
+The parameter 'filterMap' is a dictionary.
+If an element in the vector 'condition' is a key of 'filterMap', and the corresponding element in the vector 'X' is an element in the values corresponding to the key in the dictionary, return true; otherwise return false. (**1.10.6**)

 > Improvements